opensearch-project/documentation-website/_automating-workflows/index.md

 In OpenSearch 2.12, workflow automation is limited to ML tasks.
 {: .info}

 OpenSearch use case templates provide a compact description of the setup process in a JSON or YAML document.
 These templates describe automated workflow configurations for conversational chat or query generation, AI connectors, tools, agents, and other components that prepare OpenSearch as a backend for generative models.
+For template examples, see [Sample templates](https://github.com/opensearch-project/flow-framework/tree/main/sample-templates).

 ## Key features